matomo-org/developer-documentation/docs/4.x/generated/Piwik/Columns/Dimension.md

 <a name="sqlSegment" id="sqlSegment"></a>
 ### `$sqlSegment`

-Defines to which column in the MySQL database the segment belongs (if one is conifugred).
+Defines to which column in the MySQL database the segment belongs (if one is configured).
 Defaults to `$this.dbTableName . '.'. $this.columnName` but you can customize it eg like `HOUR(log_visit.visit_last_action_time)`.

 #### Signature